-A formal expression of dissatisfaction by a student/applicant or external student/future external student about an act or behaviour by a person or body connected to Rotterdam University of Applied Sciences or about the quality of facilities.
-The purpose of the complaint is to obtain an opinion or ruling from the university of applied sciences.
+A formal written expression of dissatisfaction about an act or behaviour towards the student by a person or body connected to Rotterdam University of Applied Sciences.

 Learning outcome

 The content and level of the knowledge, insight and skills required to achieve a specific number of credits.
 A unit of learning outcomes will carry a maximum study load of 30 credits.